Case Studies The LEGO Group

 The Virginia Talent Accelerator Program began working with the LEGO Group as soon as its decision was made.
 The program is a workforce initiative created by the Virginia Economic Development Partnership in collaboration with the Virginia Community College System and other higher education partners that accelerates new facility startups through the direct delivery of recruitment and training services that are fully customized to a company’s unique products, processes, equipment, standards, and culture.
-In 2022, Area Development ranked Virginia as the No. 2 state for workforce development programs.
+In 2023, Area Development ranked Virginia the No. 1 state for custom workforce development.

 For the LEGO Group, the Virginia Talent Accelerator Program services included a customized recruitment website that went live with the project announcement and drew more than 3,000 job candidates within 36 hours.
+As of January 2024, the site has received more than 30,000 job applications.
 Brightpoint Community College and the Community College Workforce Alliance will support the project and the company’s long-term needs with customized recruitment and training services.